jussivirkkala/Hikvision-Set/README.md

 ```
  In .ini all rows starting with # are ignored.
 If you only have one camera set port number to 0.
 You can also rename HIK-Set.exe and HIK-Set.ini to more descriptive name e.g CameraSet.
 Log file .log is created.
 When application is closed Auto mode command is transmitted.

+Tested with DS-2DE2204IW-DE3 with V5.6.11 build 190416.
 Please provide feedback by making an issue or through tweet https://twitter.com/jussivirkkala.